 5. Direct Access to Email, Skype, OneDrive, and SharePoint

-Teams provides you with access to Office 365 applications within the one location, letting you work more efficiently.
+Teams provides you with access to Microsoft 365 applications within one location, letting you work more efficiently.
 Access files and documents in OneDrive and SharePoint, plus make calls and conduct video conferences directly from Teams.

-Real-time presence changes will come as a pleasant surprise to those who have been exasperated at the slowness of presence updates in Teams.
+Real-time presence changes will come as a pleasant surprise to those who are exasperated by the slowness of presence updates in Teams.
 This especially affects people moving from Skype for Business Online because the presence changes in that app happen very smoothly.

-Teams not only has the comprehensive web interface, but you can collaborate on the go, or answer teammate questions from afar, using the mobile apps.
+Teams not only has a comprehensive web interface, but you can collaborate on the go, or answer teammate questions from afar, using the mobile apps.

-Available on both Android, Windows, and iOS, Teams provides a simple and easy-to-use app that allows you to chat with your team via text, have a voice conversation, or a video meeting.
-These mobile versions are being increasingly popular in today’s technological workspaces and are must-haves for Teams users in 2020.
+Available on both Android, Windows, and iOS, Teams provides a simple and easy-to-use app that allows you to chat with your team via text, have a voice conversation, or have a video meeting.
+These mobile versions are extremely popular in today’s technological workspaces and are must-haves for Teams users in 2023.

 You can use Microsoft Teams on these mobile platforms:

 While both in transit and at rest, your data is encrypted.
-All Office 365 services, including Teams, meet compliance standards, including: ISO 27001, HIPPA.
+All Microsoft 365 services, including Teams, meet compliance standards, including: ISO 27001, HIPPA.
 SOC 2, and EU Model Clauses.

-When you create a Team, Microsoft Teams will also create a shared selection of Office 365 elements for whatever you’re working on.
-This includes a Sharepoint team site, a shared OneNote notebook, and a shared Plan.
+When you create a Team, Microsoft Teams will also create a shared selection of Microsoft 365 elements for whatever you’re working on.
+This includes a SharePoint team site, a shared OneNote notebook, and a shared Plan.

-Use the search function in Microsoft Teams to easily find relevant information from past conversations or files.
-You can directly schedule meetings for your group where all members within the team are automatically invited.
+Use the search and filtering function in Microsoft Teams to easily find relevant information from conversations, people or files.
+You can directly schedule meetings for your group and automatically invite all members of the team.
 These content search capabilities provide a way to search your Microsoft Teams information, including: